About Me (Tiffany) ((obviously))

 I earned a 4.0 GPA, Dean's List recognition, a nomination to the ICUF Presidential Fellowship, and the respect & friendship of all my peers. 🙂

 Now I'm excited to wake up in the morning!
-Next year I'll take my board exams to become a Registered Dietitian & I'll make a meaningful career being of service to others.
+In 2019, I'll take my board exams to become a Registered Dietitian & I'll make a meaningful career inspiring healthy breakthroughs in others.

-I've been able to apply what I've learned and I’ve been a happy 126-128-lbs. & 16-17% body fat for the last 10 years, even without eating “organic” or “clean” (gasp!).
+I've been able to apply what I've learned and I’ve been a happy 126-131 lbs. & 20-22% body fat for the last 10 years, even without eating “organic” or “clean” (gasp!).
 My blood lipids are in exceptional balance, and my resting heart rate is athlete-fit, below 60, even without being an intense exerciser.

 At 37, I'm the happiest, strongest, and most able I've ever been, and my husband thinks I'm the most beautiful woman in the world.